Collagen and weight gain: simple explanations

-Collagen has become a staple in beauty and wellness routines.
+Collagen has become a must-have in beauty and wellness routines.
 Powders, capsules, drinks: it's everywhere.
-But one question often comes up – does collagen cause weight gain?
+But one question often arises - does collagen cause weight gain?

-Some people fear that consuming collagen will lead to weight gain or an increase in cellulite.
+Some people fear that by consuming collagen, they will promote weight gain or an increase in cellulite.
 Others, on the contrary, see it as a support for weight loss and skin firmness.

-This article helps you understand the real link between collagen and weight gain, drawing on science and the expertise of Biocyte, a pioneering brand in beauty nutritional supplements.
-We'll explore what collagen is, its role in the body, and how to incorporate collagen supplements into your routine without worrying about your figure.
+This article helps you understand the real link between collagen and weight gain, based on science and the expertise of Biocyte, a pioneering brand in beauty nutritional supplements.
+We will explore what collagen is, its role in the body, and how to integrate collagen food supplements into your routine without worrying about your figure.

 What is collagen?

-Collagen is an essential structural protein found throughout our body.
-It represents approximately 30% of the total protein in the human body .
-Its main function is to ensure the cohesion, elasticity, and strength of tissues: skin, tendons, bones, cartilage, and muscles.
+Collagen is an essential structural protein present throughout our body.
+It accounts for about 30% of the total protein in the human body.
+Its main function is to ensure the cohesion, elasticity, and resistance of tissues: skin, tendons, bones, cartilage, and muscles.

 The main roles of collagen

-- Within the skin , it maintains firmness and suppleness.
+- In the skin, it maintains firmness and suppleness

-- In the joints , it protects the cartilage and ensures mobility.
+- In the joints, it protects cartilage and ensures mobility

-- In muscles and bones , it contributes to tissue strength and regeneration.
+- In the muscles and bones, it participates in tissue strength and regeneration

-There are several types of collagen, the main ones being:
+There are several types of collagen, including the main ones:

-- Type I : the most abundant, present in the skin, tendons and bones
+- Type I: the most abundant, present in skin, tendons, and bones

 Sources of collagen

-Collagen is found in certain foods such as bone broth, fish, meat, and eggs.
-However, the amount naturally present in our diet is often insufficient.
-This is why collagen supplements , like those offered by Biocyte, can help address this natural deficiency and boost your collagen levels .
+Collagen is found in certain foods such as bone broths, fish, meat, and eggs.
+However, the amount naturally present in the diet is often insufficient.
+This is why collagen food supplements, such as those offered by Biocyte, can help compensate for this natural deficiency and boost your collagen.

-Collagen isn't a weight-loss ingredient per se.
+Collagen is not a slimming active ingredient per se.
 However, it can support a balanced metabolism.
-Indeed, it's a pure protein , low in fat and sugar, which can increase feelings of fullness.
+Indeed, it is a pure protein, low in fat and sugar, which can increase satiety.

-Several studies have shown that collagen proteins can help reduce feelings of hunger , thus promoting better management of food portions.
+Several studies have shown that collagen proteins can help reduce hunger, thus promoting better management of food portions.

-Furthermore, collagen supports the preservation of muscle mass, especially when combined with diet or exercise.
-Maintaining muscle mass allows you to burn more calories at rest, which indirectly contributes to weight loss .
+Moreover, collagen supports the preservation of muscle mass, especially when on a diet or during physical training.
+Maintained muscle mass allows you to burn more calories at rest, which indirectly contributes to weight loss.

 This is one of the most widespread misconceptions.
-Collagen does not cause weight gain.
-It is a low-calorie protein: about 4 kcal per gram, like all proteins.
-Therefore, it is not an excessive source of calories.
+Collagen does not make you gain weight.
+It is a protein low in calories: about 4 kcal per gram, like all proteins.
+It is therefore not an excessive source of calories.

-If some people experience weight gain, it may be due to:
+If some people observe weight gain, it may come from:

 - collagen products enriched with sugar or additives

-- or simply a change in calorie intake linked to other factors (stress, sedentary lifestyle, etc.)
+- or simply a change in caloric intake related to other factors (stress, sedentary lifestyle, etc.)

-Pure collagen, without additives, does not lead to any increase in fat mass .
-On the contrary, it can help stabilize weight when used as a substitute for other protein sources that are higher in fat or sugar.
+Pure collagen, without additives, does not lead to any fat mass gain.
+On the contrary, it can help stabilize weight when it replaces other fattier or sweeter protein sources.

 Does collagen promote the appearance of cellulite?

-Cellulite results from an accumulation of fat under the skin, combined with a loss of elasticity in the connective tissue.
-Collagen plays a key role in the structure and firmness of the skin .
+Cellulite results from an accumulation of fat under the skin, combined with a loss of elasticity of connective tissue.
+However, collagen plays a key role in the structure and firmness of the skin.

-Clinical studies have shown that collagen supplementation can improve skin texture and reduce the appearance of cellulite.
-It therefore does not promote cellulite; it can even help diminish its appearance thanks to its firming and hydrating effects.
+Clinical studies have shown that collagen supplementation can improve skin texture and reduce the appearance of orange peel skin.
+Therefore, it does not promote cellulite: it can even help reduce its appearance thanks to its firming and moisturizing effect.

-If you would like to learn more, we invite you to read about the before and after effects of collagen on the skin.
+If you want to know more, we invite you to read about the before and after effects of collagen on the skin.

 How to incorporate collagen into your diet